rendinetshianane/Message-Tagger/README.md

 Process Overview:

---Tokenizes message text (e.g., "registration is failing" → ["registration", "is", "failing"]) --Matches keywords defined for each tag
+-- Tokenizes message text (e.g., "registration is failing" → ["registration", "is", "failing"]) -- Matches keywords defined for each tag
---Scores each tag based on number of keyword hits --Returns Primary (highest score) and Secondary (next highest) tag --Example Flow:
+-- Scores each tag based on number of keyword hits
+-- Returns Primary (highest score) and Secondary (next highest) tag -- Example Flow:

 Message: "I want to register for an account"
 → Match: "register" → ACCOUNT